 The group has a great new album, Bender Sessions.
 An experimental, yet approachable collection of beats to chill to.

 Transparent Subtitles is a cross-continental recording project.
-It consists of John Holt in Ontario and Daryl Askey in British Columbia.
 Their sound builds on the a tradition of offbeat, textured guitar pop.

 Various Isonaut allies and side-projects have released tracks under numerous aliases:

 - Isotopia (The group that got Isonaut music started.)

 - Andrei Androsoff / Forest Hall (Talented multi-instrumentalist & songwriter.)

 - Post Hastings (Guitar-pop band active in the early – mid 00s)

 - Team Leader (Pop rock duo)

 - Rubber Knuckles Jr. / Dim Benson (Jamie Tait’s solo projects)